 Several Sundance Premieres

 Three films I've been involved with will be premiering at the Sundance Film Festival this year!
 I worked for over a year as an early-stage editor in a multi-year, multi-editor process to craft GOING TO MARS: THE NIKKI GIOVANNI PROJECT (directed by Joe Brewster and Michele Stephenson), about the legendary, feisty, Afrofuturist poet who emerged from the Black Arts Movement and continues to inspire today as a living artist of radical imagination.
 I also worked as a consulting editor on THE TUBA THIEVES (directed by Alison O'Daniel), an innovative, genre-bending evocation of how people experience sound and its absence.
-And through the Chicken & Egg Pictures (Egg)celerator Lab program, I had the privilege to mentor Sierra Urich on her film JOONAM, an intimate personal documentary about the complex, multi-generational, matrilineal experience of an immigrant family from Iran.
+And through the Chicken & Egg Pictures (Egg)celerator Lab, I had the privilege to mentor Sierra Urich on her film JOONAM, an intimate personal documentary about the complex, multi-generational, matrilineal experience of an immigrant family from Iran.

 2